-The organisation recently sought to build on its existing governance model by conducting a formal governance review.
-The recommendations from this review have now been implemented and will ensure we remain well managed into the future.
-The company has also signed up to the voluntary Governance Code for Community, Voluntary and Charitable Organisations in Ireland.
+The organisation continues to review its governance model by conducting an annual governance review.
+The company has signed up to the voluntary Governance Code for Community, Voluntary and Charitable Organisations in Ireland.

 Organisations are only as strong as their reputations and clearly stating to stakeholders that you adhere to the Governance Code substantially boosts our reputation, status and credibility as a high performing, ethically run and financially sound organisation.
 The main characteristics of organisations that sign up to the voluntary code are that the people who sit on the board focus solely on their governance and oversight role, delegating management and operational duties to the staff.
 There is a clear division between the governance role of the board and the management role of staff.